ChrstphrHll/npc_gen/students/Kova Tamara.md

 ---
 ### Description
 - 1st year Firbolg Fighter in Treskal
-- straight black hair that's put up in a large bun, Green eyes, and Pale Brown skin
+- long curly dark red hair that's plain, Green eyes, and Pale Brown skin
 - Is Dynamic and Modern, and has Competition as their ideal

 ### Organizations